Dr Liam Temple

 B.A.
 (Hons) History (1st Class), Northumbria University, Newcastle.

-Mysticism in Early Modern England (Forthcoming with Boydell and Brewer 2018/19).
+Mysticism in Early Modern England (Forthcoming with Boydell and Brewer, April 2019).

-‘Anglicans and Mysticism’, in R. Rittgers and V. Evener (eds.), Protestants and Mysticism in Reformation Europe (Forthcoming, Brill, 2018).
+‘Anglicans and Mysticism’, in R. Rittgers and V. Evener (eds.), Protestants and Mysticism in Reformation Europe (Brill, 2019).

 'Mysticism and Identity amongst the English Poor Clares', Church History, (forthcoming, 2019).